ysicing/ergo/docs/ergo_kubectl_create_secret_docker-registry.md

 ## ergo kubectl create secret docker-registry

-创建一个给 Docker registry 使用的 secret
+Create a secret for use with a Docker registry

 ### Synopsis